libertymaxi/machine-learning/README.md

 # machine-learning
-A machine learning library implemented in c++
+A machine learning library implemented in c.